 But there will be some soul searching ahead and you will have to work hard to show that you can be trusted.
 Be prepared to be open with your communications and account for your whereabouts.

 Should I leave my marriage?
 A question too big to resolve on your own?

 If you are weighing up leaving your marriage for someone else, talk to someone!

-If you were hoping this article would give you the answer and instead it’s just given you more questions – that’s because only you can make this decision!
-But the questions above should give you some food for thought and clarity, which can be deepened by talking to a professional about your dilemma.
+If you were hoping this article would give you the answer and instead it’s just given you more questions – that maybe because you are not ready to make that decision yet.

 Whatever you decide, good luck in your fresh start – either in your marriage or outside it.